composewell/streamly/docs/User/Tutorials/why-haskell-streamly.md

 safe languages.
 You focus on your business logic rather than the correctness issues imposed by the programming paradigm.

+## Fearless Concurrency

+Streamly is designed for concurrency, it lets you write concurrent code in a declarative manner.
+The high level concurrency abstractions in Streamly allow you to write concurrent code in such a way that you do not worry about the low level concurrency constructs like threads, locking and synchronization.
+There is little difference in non-concurrent or concurrent code.
+If the code is written using the streaming paradigm it can be made concurrent effortlessly.

+## Integrate with other Languages

 Haskell is extensible, you can integrate C programs with Haskell very easily.
 Programs written in Haskell work on `macOS`, `Windows`, `Linux` or any Unix like system and even on the browser using the Java Script and Web assembly backends.

+## Standard Library

-Haskell Streamly is a standard library for Haskell and supplements the Haskell base package.
+Haskell Streamly is a standard library for Haskell and supplements the Haskell `base` package.
 It comes equipped with basic data structures and functions like Streams, Arrays, Folds, Parsers, file system facilities like directory IO, file IO, Unicode text processing, network processing using low level sockets or high level operations.
 Concurrent programming facilities or time domain programming facilities.

+## Streamly Ecosystem

 The collection of high level building blocks provided by the Streamly ecosystem allow you to write a variety of programs quickly.
 You can turn your shell or